-The PAC will forward a copy of the public body's answer (with any confidential information redacted) to the member of the public who requested the review of the alleged OMA violation.
+The PAC must forward a copy of the public body's answer (with any confidential information redacted) to the person who requested the review of the alleged OMA violation.
 The requester then may, but is not required to, respond in writing to the public body's answer.
 If the requester decides to respond, they must do so within 7 working days of receiving the public body's answer.
 The requester must send a copy of their response to the public body.